mikko-ahonen/usm-rfc/workflow-format.md

 ## Introduction

-USM Workflow JSON Format represents descriptions of Unified Service Management (USM) workflows using Javascript Object Notation (JSON) based data structures.
+USM Workflow Interchange Format represents descriptions of Unified Service Management (USM) workflows using Javascript Object Notation (JSON) based data structures.

 The purpose of this format is to allow interoperability between systems used to deploy USM in an organization.

-Specifically, this is typically helpful to tie workflow and customer support or ticketing systems.
+Specifically, this typically helps to integrate Business Process Management (BPM) systems with Workflow (also known as Customer Support or Ticketing) systems.

-JSON was chosen as the interchange format, because JSON is an open standard file and data interchange format.
+JSON was chosen as the interchange format, as it is an open and de facto standard data interchange format.
 Text to store and transmit data objects is human-readable.
-It is also a very common data format, and lightweight libraries for parsing and generating JSON data is readily available in many programming languages.
+As it is very common data format lightweight libraries for parsing and generating JSON data are readily available in many programming languages.

+This memo defines two formats, one for workflow template and one for workflow, that are almost identical, except for their place in the life cycle of definitions.

 ### Terminology

-These terms are defined by this specification:

-USM Workflow JSON Format
-    TODO: Missing definition
+    TODO

 ### Notational Conventions